 - Establish a lead-generation process, including email campaigns or newsletters, posting to social media platforms, and speaking at workshops where potential clients are found.

 - Create and maintain a client-centered law firm website.
 Make sure your firm’s website is easy to navigate, showcases a strong brand message, and shares your contact information.

 - Find a marketing strategy that works for your firm.
 You may find that attracting clients by word-of-mouth works best for you, or you may find that you get most of your new clients through your website.
 Often, it’s a combination of efforts.

 These are just a few ways you can effectively and efficiently grow your law practice.
 Hiring marketing professionals, like Law As a Business, to take over your firm’s marketing efforts is an easy way to free up your time and help you rise above your competition.
 Contact our team today to learn more about our creative and business solutions.

 Learn how to increase the value of your law firm!

 There is a right way and a wrong way to build and then exit a law practice.
-Join us on September 21 for a free webinar and learn the steps you should take to create value within your firm and increase desirability to a potential buyer.
+Watch this video and learn the steps you should take to create value within your firm and increase desirability to a potential buyer.